resi-labs-ai/resi/README.md

 **Dynamic Desirability:**
 - Data deemed desirable is scored more highly based on both content and location
 - Unspecified labels get the default_scale_factor of 0.3, meaning they score less than half value in comparison
-- Metro area properties receive bonus weighting through the Gravity system
+- Metro area properties receive bonus weighting through the Prospector system

-The DataDesirabilityLookup and Gravity weightings will evolve over time, but each change will be announced ahead of time to give Miners adequate time to prepare for updates.
+The DataDesirabilityLookup and Prospector weightings will evolve over time, but each change will be announced ahead of time to give Miners adequate time to prepare for updates.

 ### 3) Duplication Factor